 Want to live and work on the beach?
 Yes, you can do that.
 Want to make money in the US but live in Bali?
 Get yourself to Bali.
 Fancy a job that lets you travel all over the world and use location arbitrage to live cheaply in foreign countries?
 In 2018, this is totally possible.
 There’s one caveat.
 You’ll need skills or an idea that makes money.
 Unlike a regular job, you’ll work harder, at least at first, and you don’t get paid if the business doesn’t make money.

-Apart from Lifestyle Travel Kit (shameless plug) which deals with a wide range of topics including lifestyle businesses and independent travel, there are a few good blogs that give digital nomads support and helpful content.
+Apart from Lifestyle Travel Kit (shameless plug) which deals with a wide range of topics including lifestyle businesses and independent travel, there are a few good blogs that offer support and helpful content.

 The Reddit Digital Nomad page (subReddit) is a lively discussion board for wannabe and current nomads.